hernantz/blog/content/its-the-competition-stupid.md

 best, specially when considering the unforetold consequences of well [intentioned initiatives][7].

+Moreover, governments have become accepted monopolies.
+The way representative democracies work today resembles a lot like a winner takes all kind of game.
+Sure you can change it every 2, 4 or 5 years, but what voters are end up doing is buying a combo of politicies.
+You like the minister of education but you dislike the minister of culture? want to keep the economic policies but change the immigration policies?
+You cannot handpick what you want and what you don't want, it's an all-in, pretty much.

+In this sense, your choices are limited to picking an ideology and backing it up so that it gets to power and hope the government does more of what you support and less of what you dislike.

-Now, you may be thinking this is a problem every organization suffers, so why is that we bring this topic to the table.
+Now, you may be thinking, this is a problem every organization suffers from, so why is that we bring this topic now?

 The cost of switching to a different provider of public services is too high and sometimes unaffordable for a member of a society.
-The only choices left are:
+The only choices left for free citizens are:

 - You go outlaw
 - You leave the country/state/province/city (if you are lucky you just leave the city, if you are unluky you leave the country, if you are really unluky you'll have to leave the region/continent)
 - You change your government (if you are luky via elections or, if you are really unluky, through a ~~violent~~ revolution)

-Much more is achieved by lots of trial an error experiments rather than a single big plan.
+The existance of the state is a necessary evil, but a constant menace to free society if limits are not imposed to it's responsibilities and size.

+Governments are thought to be *good* monopolies

+The government can default but not disappear.
+That is not fair with other competitors.

 Ejemplo de los containers
 https://www.flexport.com/blog/port-automation-oakland-rotterdam/

+Governments as a mean of change, can be slow and inefficiant, they can become a bottleneck.

 Should employers be required to pay men and women the same salary for the same job, or are there too many variables such as education, incentives or experience